-- Underwater hands and sensing -- We are developing and hand and sensors for the Red Sea Exploratorium project, in collaboration with the C.S.
+- Red Sea Exploratorium -- We are developing an underwater robotic hand and sensors for an humanoid diver, in collaboration with the C.S.
 Dept.

 D. M. Aukes and M. R. Cutkosky, “Simulation-Based Tools For Evaluating Underactuated Hand Designs,” in 2013 IEEE International Conference on Robotics and Automation, 2013. (preprint)